-Chassis No.2 was owned by Yimkin and as the works Sports Racing Car XYN 160 was raced extensively and successfully by John Parkinson.
-The design of this frame has straight side tubes and unlike the Formula Junior cars it does not have a drivers hoop which is described as an option in the price list.
+Was owned by Yimkin and as the works Sports Racing Car XYN 160 was raced extensively and successfully by John Parkinson.
+The design of this frame has straight side tubes and unlike the Formula Junior cars it does not have a drivers hoop which is described as an option in the price list here.

 It's not clear from the photo of a Yimkin chassis in Sports Car & Lotus Owner from 1960 if this car is also XYN 160 as at this time the car would already have been completed.
 Interestingly the chassis is not complete and does not have any front suspension mounts and is also the closest in design to my own chassis.
 Listed as No.6.

 Is the Clive Pusey Formula Junior Racing Car that was raced in the UK before being shipped to Rhodesia where it was subsequently raced by Gordon Littleford and Peter Huson.
 It is of a similar design to the Sports Racing Car but also has a drivers hoop and is thought to have remained abroad.